Beachem Portico, north side of Pennsylvania Hall

 Bachelor of Music, Summa Cum Laude

-Bachelor of Science in Music Education, Summa Cum Laude
+Bachelor of Music Education, Summa Cum Laude

 When you arrive at your seat, remain standing.
-Upon signal from the presiding officer you will be seated.
-Men, please remove your caps for the invocation.
+Upon signal from the presiding officer, you will be seated.
+Men, please remove your caps for the Invocation.

 When diplomas are presented, class officers and head ushers will help banner carriers take their proper places in line.
 After receiving their diplomas, banner carriers will return to their seats in the front rows.
 Banner carriers and the Valedictorian should place their banners and class flag in the stands and then be seated in the front rows of the student section.